 Are you up to your ears in Halloween candy?
 Yeah, we are too.
 Like it or not, sweets season is officially upon us!
 By the time the Halloween candy is gone, we’ve got pumpkin pies and then it’s candy canes and countless other holiday sweet treats.
 So what’s a healthy parent to do?
 Here are a few ideas for how to manage sweets and candy during the holiday season:

 Have you ever heard of the switch witch?
 Apparently she visits unsuspecting houses and swaps out healthier treats for crappy ones.
 Some brave parents even pay money for each piece of candy the child hands over or substitute a toy for the entire candy stash.
 Where does the candy actually go after that?
 Why the office candy bowl of course – where treats magically disappear without worry of calories, preservatives or artificial dyes!
 Full disclosure: I have never done this (although I have been known to toss whatever is still left after a few weeks).

 Same goes for the rest of the holiday-season dessert overload.
-Moderation is the key!
+Teaching kids how to enjoy treats in moderation, as part of an otherwise healthy diet is key!

 Take a break

 So you let your kids go a little crazy on sweets for a while.
 Then you’ve got to cut back, which can be hard because sugar is a bit addictive in case you haven’t noticed.
 First, we cut the candy because that’s not something we keep around the house all year long.
 Then we cut back on having sweets after every meal.
 How about some fruit?
 Then, sometime after the holiday sugar season is finally over, we usually have a sweets-free week for the whole family.
 Getting off sugar completely is a great way to reset your system.
 The cravings go down and after that we can get by on homemade cookies and healthier treats.
 But then Valentine’s Day comes along….

 Emphasize healthy eating